DaviidK/mercy-detector/Tutorials/Training_Classifiers/README.md

 After running, the tool will create a file in the location specified via the --annotations flag.
 This file will contain the file paths to each image, followed by the x and y coordinates for the top-left corner of the bounding box, and the width and height of the bounding box created.

-In this tutorial, the command run is:
+In this tutorial, there are many different directories used for positive samples, so multiple different command line calls are required.
+Each will write to a new .txt file, and an example is:
 > opencv_annotation --annotations=positive_annotations.txt --images=Data/Positive_Images/

+All of these individual command line calls have been combined into the file: `mercy-detector/Tutorials/Training_Classifiers/positive_annotations.txt`

 ## Creating Positive Samples
 Once bounding boxes have been identified for each positive sample, the opencv_createsamples tool is used to pull samples from within these boxes.